 Businesses across the globe have been faced with complex challenges.
 Leadership teams across all industries have had to rethink traditional approaches and business models.
 We are in this for the long-haul and will get through it together.
 Better.
 Stronger.
 And our team, our clients, and their projects will be all the better for it.

-FirstCarbon Solutions (FCS), an ADEC Organization, comprises over 100 individuals offering due diligence, technical analysis, planning, environmental compliance, permitting, and mitigation/monitoring services for public and private projects.
+FirstCarbon Solutions (FCS), an ADEC Innovation, comprises over 100 individuals offering due diligence, technical analysis, planning, environmental compliance, permitting, and mitigation/monitoring services for public and private projects.

 ADEC ESG Solutions, an ADEC Organization, is a leading provider of sustainability solutions, with expertise in delivering fully-integrated consulting, software, and data management services.